AdguardTeam/KnowledgeBase/docs/android/features-overview.md

 There are two methods of DNS blocking:

-1. some DNS servers can block DNS requests to potentially harmful domains;
+1. Some DNS servers can block DNS requests to potentially harmful domains.
-2. there is built-in DNS filtering that works right on your device and can block DNS requests, in addition to what's blocked by the selected DNS server.
+2. There is built-in DNS filtering that works right on your device and can block DNS requests, in addition to what's blocked by the selected DNS server.

 How exactly does DNS filtering work?
 It has a special DNS filter which contains a large list of ad and tracker domains, which it uses in conjunction with User rules to recognize 'bad' requests.
 Every request is checked against this filter, and if there's a hit, instead of forwarding it to the DNS server, it is being rerouted to a 'blackhole'.